luckylsx/luckylsx.github.io-bak/about.md

 permalink: /about/
 ---

-I'm a progammer, I write with golang and I will change the world.
+I'm a progammer, I write with php and python and I will change the world.